 College Choice Score: 42.2

 Tuition per credit hour: $673

 The online MHA program at historic Ohio University is designed to train professionals who possess an advanced understanding of the business side of healthcare as well as the leadership expertise needed to make effective decisions.
-You’ll learn how to balance the altruistic mission of health care with the business obligation to keep an organization financially viable.
 The Ohio University Master of Health Administration online program is designed to foster your confidence and insight so that you can make a positive and lasting impact on the organization in which you work, both now and in the future.

+By combining academic theory with practical learning, the online MHA at Ohio University can enhance your decision-making skills, and help you broaden your impact as a leader in virtually any health industry setting.
 Over the course of the program, students take 12 courses that are each 7 weeks long and comprise 3 credit hours of classwork.
 One benefit of the compressed class schedule is that students can take one course at a time and still graduate in as few as 2 years.
-Required courses include the following:
+Required courses include some of the following: